 U.S.- FEDERATED STATES OF MICRONESIA (FSM) RELATIONS

-Following World War II, the islands of what is now the Federated States of Micronesia (FSM) became part of the United Nations Trust Territory of the Pacific Islands, administered by the United States.
-The FSM became independent in 1986, when it entered into a Compact of Free Association with the United States.
-An Amended Compact entered into force in 2004.
+Following World War II, the islands of what is now the Federated States of Micronesia (FSM) became part of the United Nations Trust Territory of the Pacific Islands, administered by the United States through the Department of Interior Office of Insular Areas (DOI/OIA).
+The FSM became independent in 1986, when it entered into a Compact of Free Association with the United States that included 15 years of substantial development aid.
+An Amended Compact was negotiated in 2003 for an additional 20 years of financial assistance under bilateral management.
 The basic relationship of free association continues indefinitely.

 The Governments of FSM and the United States maintain deep ties and a cooperative relationship.
-Reflecting a strong legacy of trusteeship cooperation, over 25 U.S. federal agencies operate programs in the FSM.
+Reflecting the strong legacy of trusteeship cooperation, over 25 U.S. federal agencies operate programs in the FSM.
 Under the Compact, the United States has full authority and responsibility for the defense and security of the FSM.
 This security relationship can be changed or terminated by mutual agreement.
-Also under the Compact, FSM citizens can live, work, and study in the United States without a visa.
-FSM citizens volunteer to serve in the U.S. Armed Forces at approximately double the per capita rate of Americans; they are also eligible for admission to U.S. Service Academies.
-Americans can live and work freely in the FSM without the need for a visa.
+Also under the Compact, FSM citizens are allowed to live, work, and study in the United States without visas.
+FSM citizens volunteer to serve in the U.S. Armed Forces at approximately double the per capita rate of U.S. citizens, and are eligible for admission to U.S. Service Academies, though they cannot serve as commissioned officers as non-citizens.
+U.S. citizens can live and work freely in the FSM with no visa requirements.

 U.S. Assistance to the Federated States of Micronesia

 Pursuant to the Compact of Free Association between the USA and FSM, the U.S. Government provides grant and program assistance.
-The United States provides over $130 million in direct assistance, including additional federal grants and services, every year until 2023.
-This assistance also includes the systematic reallocation of a portion of the direct aid to a jointly managed Trust Fund.
-The Compact’s overall goal is to assist the FSM on its path to economic self- sufficiency post 2023.
-A Joint Economic Management Committee, consisting of representatives of both nations, is responsible for ensuring that assistance funds are spent effectively, with the aim of fostering good governance and economic self-reliance.
+The United States provides over $130 million in direct assistance every year, along with a variety of federal grants and services, until 2023.
+The assistance includes the progressive dedication of a portion of the aid to a jointly managed Trust Fund.
+The Compact’s overall goal is to assist the FSM on its path to economic self-sufficiency post 2023.
+A Joint Economic Management Committee, consisting of representatives of both nations, is responsible for ensuring that assistance funds are focused effectively and properly accounted for, with the aim of fostering good governance and economic self-reliance.
 Grant assistance under the Amended Compact focuses on six sectors: education, health, infrastructure, public sector capacity building, private sector development, and the environment.
 The U.S. Department of the Interior is responsible for monitoring and implementing the Amended Compact.

-The FSM is highly vulnerable to natural disasters and the effects of climate change.
-U.S. foreign assistance focuses on strengthening FSM’s climate resilience through disaster management.
+The FSM is highly vulnerable to natural disasters and the adverse effects of climate change.
+U.S. foreign assistance also focuses on strengthening FSM’s climate resilience through disaster management.